SumitSKGhub/infoware_assignment/README.md

 ## What I did.

+All 4 questions have been attempted.
+Following are the key points of the assignment:

 State managment - Used Bloc Package for state management

 API - https://dummyjson.com/products.
 Fetched products, displayed a clean UI.
 Also did some calculations such as discounted price.
 Also added Cart functionality, add more items, etc.